ron17ro/RecommenderApp/readme.md

 --------------
 The purpose of this app is to provide the user with a list of recommended activities based on the current weather at their location.
 The user's location is determined by their IP browser.
-The app offers a list of activities within a 500-meter radius from the user's location.
-The app also offers the possibility for the user to choose from a range of categories and display the relevant categories within the radius (regardless of the weather).
+The app offers a list of activities within a 500-meter radius from the user's location from a list of categories specified in place.py, either from the dictionary outdoor_categories[] or in the dictionary indoor_categories[], depending on the current weather The app also offers the possibility for the user to choose from a range of categories and display the relevant categories within the radius (regardless of the weather).

 Technologies used